k8snetworkplumbingwg/sriov-network-device-plugin/README.md

 1. "vendors" - The vendor hex code of device
 2. "devices" - The device hex code of device
 3. "drivers" - The driver name the device is registered with
+4. "pciAddresses" - The pci address of the device in BDF notation
 4. "pfNames" - The Physical function name
 5. "linkTypes" - The link type of the net device associated with the PCI device.